Skip to main content

 </div>

-A subtle but critical detail: the mobile TOC FAB is rendered outside the hidden lg:flex container.
-An earlier version nested it inside, which meant the FAB was hidden on mobile — exactly when it was needed most.
+One subtle but critical detail: the mobile TOC FAB is rendered outside the hidden lg:flex container.
+An earlier version of mine nested it inside, which meant the FAB was hidden on mobile, which is precisely when it was needed most.

 Results